-High-end properties tend to be gated, and there are a small gated condo communities along the golf course.
+High-end properties tend to be gated, and there are a number of small gated condo communities along the golf course.

-Many of the properties adjacent to the resort are second homes and investment properties.
-Because of the hilly terrain, many properties offer panoramic and beautiful views of the Batiquitos Lagoon, the ocean, the resort and golf course, and the back country hills.
+Many of the single family detached and condo properties adjacent to the resort are second homes and investment properties.
+Because of the hilly terrain, many La Costa homes offer panoramic and beautiful views of the Batiquitos Lagoon, the ocean, the La Costa resort and golf course, and the back country hills.
 Proximity to the resort and to the beaches make this area a prime vacation and rental market.

 LA COSTA REAL ESTATE: